gvdr/DotProductGraphs.jl/README.md

 # we build a pair of 4 dimensional embeddings
 Left_embedding, Right_embedding = svd_embedding(A,4)

+# or we can let the function identify automatically the optimal embedding dimension

+Left_optimal, Right_optimal = svd_embedding(A)
 ```

 And produce a matrix of interaction probability by dot product: